PeteCookson/Devaki-Yoga/README.md

 ---

 I used Google Chrome Dev Tools to check the responsiveness of website.
 Mobile, tablet and desktop sizes were tested and all worked well.
-It also responded on each breakpoint that were set up on Media Query's and no visual or functional errors found
+It also responded well to the Media Query's and no functional or visual errors were found.

 ## Bugs
 ---

-Bigest issue that I have encountered was the responsivenes of the carousel images.
-The images look perfact (as intended) on mobile and on tablet screens.
-The issue is happening with desktop and large desktop screens where images might look a bit streched.
-This project was focused on mobile first design so the images look perfect on mobile and medium devices.
-I have made sure that they are acceptable on large and extra large screens.

 ## Version Control
 ---